Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Uniqueness of Fixed-Points: -Bounded Case

 \subsection{Uniqueness of Fixed Points, Formally}

-This subsection formalises the argument in Section~\ref{sec:1ufp-informally}.
-The operator \( \nonterm{K} \) has a simple semantic characterisation: \( \nonterm{K}(u) := K(u) - K(\probzero) \).
-The following lemma relates this semantic characterisation with a syntactic transformation. \begin{lemma} Given a quantitative formula $F$, we define $\nonterm{F}$ by the following syntactic translation:
+This subsection formalizes the argument in Section~\ref{sec:1ufp-informally}.
+The operator \( \nonterm{K} \) has a simple semantic characterization: \( \nonterm{K}(u) := K(u) - K(\probzero) \).
+The following lemma relates this semantic characterization with a syntactic transformation. \begin{lemma} Given a quantitative formula $F$, we define $\nonterm{F}$ by the following syntactic translation:

 Note the cases for \( t \cdot F \) and \( t \).
 Let $\nonterm{E}$ be the equation system obtained by applying the translation above to each equation in $E$.
 Then, we have $\nonterm{\interpret{E}} = \interpret{\nonterm{E}}$.